johnnguyen2020/ComputerSystems/Lab6_Allocators/README.md

 **Write a 1-2 sentence answer here:**

-Part4: Some possible solutions are a linked list and a hash tabe.
+Some possible solutions are a linked list and a hash tabe.
 A linked list would be preferable due to its sequential logic.

 **Discuss** with your partner, do you think you will be able to use valgrind to monitor your custom memory allocator to detect potential memory leaks?

 **Write a 1-2 sentence answer here:**

-Valgrind will not be able to monitor my custome memory allocator since Valgrind works by detecting every malloc call.
-In this case, Valgrind would not be able to recognize a user definition of malloc.
-However there is a method to make synonyms to malloc in order to be able to run Valgrind for memory leak detection
+Valgrind will not initially be able to monitor my custome memory allocator since Valgrind works by detecting every malloc call and in this case, Valgrind would not be able to recognize a user definition of malloc.
+However there is a method to make synonyms to malloc in order to be able to run Valgrind for memory leak detection which is achieved thorugh redefining the call to malloc in the standard library to mymalloc instead.

 ## Part 5 - strace